After a quieter winter period, the Prime Central London lettings market is showing signs of renewed momentum, according to new figures from Winkworth.

 Landlords Navigate a Shifting Landscape

 Landlords are facing fresh pressures from regulatory changes, including those proposed in the evolving Renters’ Rights Bill.
-But Winkworth says many of its clients in the prime sector remain resilient and focused on long-term investment stability.
+But many Winkworth clients in the prime sector remain resilient and focused on long-term investment stability.
 “While some long-standing landlords are choosing to exit the market in response to tax changes and anticipated reforms,” says Richardson, “demand remains robust – particularly in the prime segment, where quality stock continues to attract strong interest.”

 Outlook: A Delicate Balance